 Electronic Field Guide » Revegetation

-Prepared by Patrick Drohan (Crop and Soil Sciences) and Kevin Yoder (School of Forest Resources)
+Prepared by Patrick Drohan and Kevin Yoder (Ecosystem Science and Management)

 The development of drilling pads and associated infrastructure may require timber removal and later revegetation of disturbed areas.
 A primary goal of revegetation is to establish a high percentage of a desired vegetation cover, which will prevent surface erosion and the establishment of invasive plants.
 In some areas, forest regeneration may be the ultimate revegetation goal, whereas in other cases, maintaining accessibility or even converting a former forested use to a new nonforest use may be desired.